 Why Analyze Sales in Retail?

 Analyzing sales volume provides insights for tactical actions.
 Additionally, it offers valuable insights for strategic activities.
-Identifying profitable product positions helps in evaluating the marketing team’s utilization of the marketing budget.
+Leveraging Revenue Intelligence helps identify profitable product positions, which is crucial for evaluating the marketing team’s utilization of the marketing budget.
 Meanwhile, identifying weak product positions aids in assessing the performance of the sales team.

 Analysis of trading activities solves several tasks: